 The thermic effect of food (TEF) is the amount of energy used to digest, absorb and metabolize foods.

-Age, physical activities, meal composition and more may affect TEF but in general, protein uses 20-30% of its usable energy for metabolism and storage, carbohydrate uses 5-10% and dietary fat require 0-3%.
+In general, protein uses 20-30% of its usable energy for metabolism and storage, carbohydrate uses 5-10% and dietary fat requires 0-3%.

 3. Less saturated fats and trans fats

-Different parts of the meat have a different amount of calories, proteins, fats, and other nutrients.
+Different parts of the meat have different amounts of calories, proteins, fats, and other nutrients.
 Take beef for example.

-When you choose to eat lean foods, you’re also reducing the amount of bad fats.
-This will lower bad cholesterol and increase good cholesterol in your body.
+When choosing to eat lean meat cuts, you’re also reducing the number of bad fats, helping to lower bad cholesterol in your body.

 Weight loss is not a thing.
 Health is a thing.
 Weight loss is just a byproduct of health.— Eric Edmeades, Author of Mindvalley’s WILDFIT Quest

-In this section, you’ll learn foods that are regarded as lean proteins and their nutritional profile to help you plan your diet better.
+Below we’ve curated a list of foods that are considered to be lean proteins with their nutritional facts so you can plan your diet better.

 Did you know that plant seeds pack a ton of nutrients in a single tablespoon?

-They are great sources of fiber, vitamins, minerals and antioxidants.
-Seeds can help reduce cholesterol, blood sugar, and blood pressure.
+Seeds are a great source of fiber, vitamins, minerals, and antioxidants, making them a potent food for reducing cholesterol, blood sugar, and blood pressure.

 For every 1 ounce (28.45g),

-Thanks to the nutrients in soy (protein, vitamin C, folate, calcium, magnesium, iron, phosphorus, potassium, and thiamin), they became one of the popular high protein low calorie foods for weight loss.
+Thanks to the abundance of nutrients in soy (protein, vitamin C, folate, calcium, magnesium, iron, phosphorus, potassium, and thiamin), soy is considered to be one of the best high protein low calorie foods for weight loss.

 For every 100g,

-- 94% of soybeans in the U.S are GMO plants.
-So, if you’re not a fan of GMO products, opt for organic or non-GMO.
+Important note: 94% of soybeans in the U.S are genetically modified organisms (GMO).
+If you’re not a fan of GMO products, opt for organic or non-GMO.

 Compared to red meat, legumes are a much better choice; they are packed with the same nutrients as red meat but with fewer drawbacks.

 Dr. Meir Stampfer, a professor of epidemiology and nutrition at the Harvard T.H.
-Chan School of Public Health, says, “It seems clear that replacing red meat with legumes can reduce the risk of diabetes and cardiovascular diseases and even certain forms of cancer.”
+Chan School of Public Health, says, “It seems clear that replacing red meat with legumes can reduce the risk of diabetes, cardiovascular diseases, and even certain cancers.”

 “Wait, what are legumes?”

-They are high protein vegetables consisting of edible beans, peas, and lentils — like black beans, chickpeas (garbanzo beans), snow peas, soybeans, peanuts and more.
+They are high protein vegetables consisting of edible beans, peas, and lentils — like black beans, chickpeas (garbanzo beans), snow peas, soybeans, peanuts, and more.

 For every 100g,